 Google will soon start enrolling users in its new two-factor authentication (2FA) process, a change that will require that you tap a Google prompt on your device to confirm your identity.

-Here, we’ll show you how to export and download your Google Maps data both on the web and in the Google Maps app on iPhone and iPad.
+Learn how to easily download your Google Maps data, whether for transferring to another app or creating a backup, as we guide you through exporting and downloading on both the web and the Google Maps app for iPhone and iPad.

 Google’s My Account webpage rolls out Find My iPhone-like features